I did it. I posted every day for 31 days. Yay me! :) You may not hear from me for another month, since the challenge is done. Ha!

 According to a study published in July 2011 by the American Journal of Medical Genetics,

-nearly 99% of people with DS indicated that they were happy with their lives,
+of people with DS indicated that they were happy with their lives, 97% liked who they are, and 96% liked how they look.
+Nearly 99%

-97% liked their brothers and sisters.
+their brothers and sisters.
+Overall, the

-Overall, the overwhelming majority of people with DS surveyed indicate they live happy and fulfilling lives.
+overwhelming majority of people with DS surveyed indicate they

 That's why it's important to talk about Down syndrome ... so a surprised and scared mom and dad can get a true picture of life with a baby who has Down syndrome ... so that baby will have life and a family.